 Social Life was set up in 2011 as a specialist centre of research and innovation about the social life of communities.
-Our work is about understanding how peoples' day-to-day experience of local places is shaped by the built environment - housing, public spaces, parks and local high streets - and how change, through regeneration, new development or small improvements to public spaces, affects the social fabric, opportunities and wellbeing of local areas.
+Our work is based on understanding of how peoples' day-to-day experience of local places is shaped by the built environment - housing, public spaces, parks and local high streets - and how change - through regeneration, new development or small improvements to public spaces - affects the social fabric, opportunities and wellbeing of local areas.
 We have worked on many regeneration schemes in London and beyond, using our social sustainability framework as the starting point for our work on social impact.

-We welcome the increased interest in social value, but are frustrated by the limitations of current approaches and the difficulties applying what we have learnt to practice.
+We welcome the increased interest in social value and are working to address some of the limitations of current approaches and to apply what we have learnt to practice.

 A social value agenda for built environment work has reached both public and private sectors.
-However, social value commitments comes in many different forms and are rarely place specific.
+However, social value commitments come in many different forms and are rarely place specific.
 The current tools used to support these, such as the national TOMs, ESG contract and others tend to focus on the scheme, and what it can deliver through employment or apprenticeships.
-There are no rigorous systems in place to support the process and delivery of social impacts as they relate to the new place and how it can support less tangible factors like belonging and wellbeing.
+We need to find a new approach that supports the process and delivery of social impacts as they relate to the new place and how it can support less tangible factors like belonging and wellbeing.

-COVID-19 has highlighted that existing social fractures only get exacerbated in times of crisis.
+The pandemic highlighted that existing social fractures only get exacerbated in times of crisis.
 The built environment also took on a new level of importance bringing into question the quality of our homes and how we access public spaces and resources.
 There is a renewed push from all sectors to address our environmental and social crisis with equal commitment.
 Social impact goals are more aligned than ever across sectors.
 Improving wellbeing and quality of life is at the core of finding solutions to the climate emergency, and to moving forward to a sustainable, ultimately regenerative, future.

-We see a clear opportunity to support designers to create better places by making social value place-based and connected to the communities surrounding the project site.
+We want to support designers to create better places by making social value place-based and connected to the communities surrounding the project site.

-To effectively embed social values in our built environments, both the design process and stakeholder relationships need to change.
+To effectively embed social values in our built environments, both the design process and relationships need to change.
 Preconceived notions of what 'works', what is 'beautiful', what 'brings people together', what is 'needed', what 'feels safe' must be challenged to reflect a local set of values, needs and cultures.
-Social values aren't universally prescriptive and need to be understood in context.
-Consequently, the design team needs to expand to include an array of other experts including community expertise.
-The designing of places becomes a nonlinear process where new collaborative relationships can be created and over time power dynamics between developer, designer, community member, and public sector are able to shift.
+Social values are not universally prescriptive and need to be understood in context.
+For design teams this means having to expand their approach to include an array of other experts including community expertise.

+The designing of places becomes a nonlinear process where new collaborative relationships can be created and - over time - power dynamics between developer, designer, community member, and public sector are able to shift.

-As an initial step towards this greater vision, we are seeking partnerships with built environment professionals and have developed a set of services we can provide as partners with the design team that align with RIBA stages and begin to address some of these gaps.
+In embarking on this longer-term vision, we are seeking partnerships with built environment professionals and have developed a set of services that align with RIBA stages and begin to address some of these gaps.